In This Article

 Mealybugs have several ways of transportation from plant to plant.
-They can either migrate by leg, by garden ants, by plant contacting plant, and through unwashed garden tools.
-Male Mealybugs can also fly, to reproduce quicker.
+They can either migrate by a leg, by garden ants, by plant contacting plant, and through unwashed garden tools.
+Male Mealybugs can also fly to reproduce quicker.

 How to Find Mealybugs